 Summer Camps & Workshops

-Each year, LIFRC Summer Workshops combine the beauty of the island with the talents of our community to present a fabulous array of youth (and adult!) workshops.
-Whether your interest is a seaweed ramble, a seafaring adventure, arts and crafts, or faerie walks with your child, we've got you covered.
+Each year, LIFRC Summer Camps and Workshops combine the beauty of the island with the talents of our community and visiting instructors to present a fabulous array of youth (and adult!) activities.

-This program is supported by the No Child Left Inside Grant of the Washington state Recereation and COnversation Office and our generous community of individuals, businesses and organizational donors.
+This program is supported by our generous community of individuals, businesses and organizational donors.